-Gastrointestinal infections (GI infections) are caused by viral, bacterial or parasitic micro-organisms.
-GI infections cause gastroenteritis, inflammation of gastrointestinal tract, of which symptoms include abdominal pain, vomiting and diarrhea that in turn can lead to potentially dangerous dehydration.
+Gastrointestinal infections (GI infections) are caused by viral, bacterial or parasitic microorganisms.
+They are the source of gastroenteritis and inflammation of gastrointestinal tract, symptoms of which include abdominal pain, vomiting and diarrhea often leading to potentially dangerous dehydration.

-In GI infections, typical bacterial pathogens include E. coli, Salmonella, Shigella and Campylobacter.
+In the case of gastrointestinal infections, typical bacterial pathogens include E. coli, Salmonella, Shigella and Campylobacter.
 Additionally, norovirus, rotavirus and adenovirus are most likely to cause viral infections.
 While parasitic infections can stem from a variety of pathogens like Giardia lamblia and Cryptosporidium spp.

-GI infections are often resolved by their own in a few days and require no treatment but diagnosis through laboratory tests might be needed in cases such as in healthcare settings, when symptoms continue or in specific populations.
+In most cases, gastrointestinal infections often resolve themselves in a few days without any treatment.
+However, diagnosis through laboratory tests may be needed in certain cases, for example in healthcare settings when symptoms persist past a reasonable time or in specific patient populations.

 Antimicrobial Resistance Management

-Antimicrobial resistance (AMR) is a global growing health challenge.
-The excessive use of antibiotics has boosted the increase of multidrug resistant organisms, also called “super bacteria”, making antibiotics less and less effective.
+Antimicrobial resistance (AMR) is a significant and growing global health challenge.
+Due to the excessive use of antibiotics across the world, the number of multidrug resistant organisms, also called “super bacteria”, have been increasing and making antibiotics less and less effective.

-Beta-lactams are by far the most used antibiotics worldwide and include carbapenems which are the most effective against Gram-positive and Gram-negative bacteria.
+Beta-lactams are by far the most used antibiotics worldwide.
+They include carbapenems which are the most effective against Gram-positive and Gram-negative bacteria.
 However, during the last decade, Gram-negative bacilli (in particular Enterobacteriaceae) with a decreased susceptibility to carbapenems have been increasingly reported worldwide.
-There is also a growing resistance to “last resort” antibiotics such as vancomycin and colistin.
+Also there is a growing resistance to “last resort” antibiotics such as vancomycin and colistin.
 As result, a simple infection can result in a therapeutic dead-end.

-Fast diagnosis is important in treating patients with AMR infections.
-Rapid detection of pathogens and their potential resistance to antibiotics enables faster infection control implementation, decreases the risk of infection spreading and reduces healthcare costs.
-Molecular diagnostics can offer a more rapid method for diagnosis and more extensive screening for AMR.
+For these reasons, fast diagnosis is key in treating patients with infections requiring antibiotic use.
+Rapid detection of pathogens and their potential resistance to antibiotics enable implementation of faster infection control practices, decrease the risk of infection spreading and reduces healthcare costs.
+Indeed, molecular diagnostics offer a much faster method for the diagnosis of AMR, and more extensive screening capabilities.

-Nosocomial infections, also called hospital-acquired infections (HAIs) are infections patients acquire in a hospital or other healthcare facility.
+Nosocomial infections, also called healthcare-associated infections or hospital-acquired infections (HAIs), are infections patients acquire in a hospital or other healthcare facility.

-Most common types of HAIs include infections following surgeries, urinary tract infections and lower respiratory tract infections.
+The most common types of HAIs include infections following surgeries, urinary tract infections and lower respiratory tract infections.
 For example, bacterial pathogens like Clostridium difficile, Enterobacteriaceae or Staphylococcus aureus are generally responsible for hospital-associated infections.